ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 ### Conclusion

-The addition of OCaml + js_of_ocaml + Functional Reactive Programming gives a killer features combination to build rich client for a web application.
-OCaml strong typing associated with the ability to check the HTML validity at compile time thanks to Tyxml also increase reliability.
+The addition of OCaml + js_of_ocaml + Functional Reactive Programming provides a killer features combination to build rich client for a web application.
+OCaml static typing associated with the ability to check the HTML validity at compile time thanks to Tyxml also increase reliability.